musayuksel/Poem/README.md

 # Poem
 Cheese Balls
- Rosaes are Violets are Blue
+ Roses are Red Violets are Blue
  I know you love Pizzas
  And I am gonna make them for you
 And if you love kebabs